-All plans are available online at emergencyresponderinfo.com.
+All plans are available online at alliancepipeline.com/emergencyplans.
 If you have any questions or would like to provide feedback on our emergency response plans, please contact us.

-Types of training for Enbridge personnel
+Types of training

-Enbridge response personnel receive regular training - both in classroom and field demonstrations including:
+Alliance response personnel receive regular training - both in classroom and field demonstrations including:

-- Pipeline operating practices and procedures (including emergency response)

-- Implementation and activation of Emergency Response Plans

-- Safety procedures

-- Selection and use of personal protective equipment
+- Pipeline operating practices and procedures (including emergency response) - Implementation and activation of Emergency Response Plans - · Safety procedures - Selection and use of personal protective equipment

 - Material hazards and risk assessment techniques

-- Basic first aid skills
+- · Basic first aid skills

-- Initiating notifications
+- · Initiating notifications

 - ICS organization during an emergency

 - Media communications